 The NFC tags you can purchase from Kimtag are pre-encoded with your Kimtag web address and are locked to prevent others from messing with them.
 They are ready to use with your Kimtag immediately.
 Anyone tapping or scanning your NFC tag will be taken through to your Kimtag connection page.

-If you want to use NFC but don't want to use the Kimtag connection system, you can buy NFC tags, stickers and products from RapidNFC.
+If you want to use NFC but don't want to use the Kimtag connection system, you can buy NFC tags, stickers and products from any number of places on the internet - just do a Google search for NFC Tags !

 Otherwise, just set up your Kimtag connections page like you would normally.
 You can either list all your connections or set it up instant redirect to link directly to your social network, webpage or file.
 Then visit the Kimtag Store and order some NFC tags, wristbands or other NFC items.
 If you aren't sure, then get started with a couple of the standard white sticker NFC tags and you'll see what it's all about.